 Our division has a special interest in hypertension, with a weekly clinic for patients with primary hypertension, and an active Ambulatory BP monitoring program.
-A bi-monthly outreach clinic is held at an outpatient facility in the southern suburbs of St. Louis.

 The division has a formal transition program for dialysis and transplant patients to aid in the successful transition to adult care.